abimango/hello-world/README.md

 hello-world
 ===========

-This is My very first repository, literally tutorial repository.
+Literally, this is my very first repository.
 I hope someday i can operate github properly and be an incredible programmer.
 Aamiin.